An A-Z collection of everything that is quintessentially unique about Portland.

 goats: An entire herd of goats, and a chicken, live in a vacant lot in the Southest and you can visit them and donate to support them.

-grimm: This fantasy TV show showcases the fair city in all of its glory, and rain.
+grimm: The fantasy TV show Grimm showcases the fair city in all of its glory, and rain.
 Often you can even catch them about filming.

 haunted shanghai tunnels: Said to be one of the most haunted places in the US, you can tour these creepy tunnels underneath downtown Portland, and see how people used to get shanghaied out of the bars and stolen away on ships.

-heart in oregon: Seen on everything from bumper stickers to coffee mugs, the Heart in Oregon logo lets Portlanders show their pride.
+heart in oregon: Seen on all swag from tees to bumper stickers to coffee mugs, the Heart in Oregon logo lets Portlanders show their pride.

 inspiration station: Scattered around the city and neighborhoods are 'inspiration stations', where you'll find signs showcasing local original artwork, poems, drawings, quotes, photography, and more.